9 Advantages (and 7 Disadvantages) of Incorporation

 Note that the form of business ownership isn't fixed forever; you can change the legal structure of your business as it grows.
 A common scenario is for small businesses to start out as sole proprietorships or partnerships and become incorporated at some later date when the business has grown.

-(See How to Incorporate Your Business in Canada for information on the process of incorporation in Canada.)
+If you are in Canada, take a look at How to Incorporate Your Business in Canada for information on the process.

 But is incorporation a wise move for your small business?